Memorabilia adds something special to your scrapbooking and helps tell the story of your pages.

 Plus, this layout would not be as interesting without Paije's selfie and name tag!

-On the left side of this two page spread, Paije also added a ticket for a specific event at the Expo.
+On the right side of this two page spread, Paije also added a ticket for a specific event at the Expo.

 The ticket was a little narrow for the 3x4 space, so she added a thin white mat behind the ticket.
 Plus, she added some fun doodles on each side to better fill the space.
 To further tell the story and balance the second page, she added journaling.
 To unify the two pages she has 1x1 photos on each page and used the same color mats.
 She also used two pinwheel patterns, but they are very different so it's still interesting and doesn't tire your eyes.

 On the 2-page layout, Paije's selfie with her name tag is still my favorite photo!